nwakaku/GPTMarket/readMe.md

-# GPTStore - Revolutionizing AI Democracy with OpenAI Assistant
+# GPTMarket - A WEB3 MARKETPLACE FOR CUSTOM AIs

 # Enterprise Mode Verification Hash -
-0x91b9d02923330b09e56e79d5aca09bf82c16745a05fb6d7e491f2eb2de9d5fd0
+0x0461b71a8f747f1924d5e3089e83bc447a693217d0cbd8e27162b8095d691875

 ## **Introduction**

-Welcome to GPTStore, a groundbreaking initiative that harnesses the power of the OpenAI Assistant to create a dynamic ecosystem for developers.
-Our platform is designed to facilitate seamless knowledge-sharing by allowing users to effortlessly build and train AI Dev Advocates.
-These intelligent assistants can be rented out as NFTs, providing others with time-based access and offering a unique way to explore, learn, and comprehend complex concepts.
+Welcome to GPTMarket, a groundbreaking initiative that harnesses the power of the OpenAI Assistant to create a dynamic ecosystem for developers.
+Our platform is designed to facilitate seamless knowledge-sharing by allowing users to effortlessly build and train AIs.
+These intelligent assistants can be rented out as NFTs on lightlink Blockchain, providing others with time-based access and offering a unique way to explore, learn, and comprehend complex concepts.

 ## **Inspiration**

 Our inspiration stems from a collective desire to empower developers and the general public with easy access to accurate and real-time information.
 Traditional language models face challenges in rapidly evolving domains due to knowledge cutoffs.
-The AI Dev Advocate Platform addresses these limitations by leveraging the OpenAI Assistant's ability to adapt to the dynamic nature of today's information landscape.
+The GPTStore Platform addresses these limitations by leveraging the OpenAI Assistant's ability to adapt to the dynamic nature of today's information landscape.

 ## **Platform Functionality**